OctaveBorgard/ProjetHDDL/README.md

 ## Projects Overview

 ### CVAE
-Example and detailed explanation of a **Variational Autoencoder (VAE)**, including its architecture and how it learns latent representations.
+Example and detailed explanation of a **Conditional Variational Autoencoder (CVAE)**, including its architecture and how it learns latent representations.

 ### Dog vs Cat
 Example of an image processing project covering both **classification** and **segmentation**, with explanations of the methods used.